Code-Institute-Submissions/First-milestone-project-45/TESTING.md

 When you click the ‘Submit’ button it goes a darker green and stays that colour until you click on another part of the screen.

 The horizontal divider and social links are centred at the bottom of the page.
 The social media links are equally spaced and in a row.
 All links opens up a new tab to the external website.

+# Responsiveness on different browsers:

+Google Chrome all the testing information has been tested on Chrome browser using DevTools.

+Mozilla Firefox browser responsiveness is good on desktop, tablet and phone.
+Only difference found is the website links on the 'Resources page' where the blue border does not appear but the when clicked the cell is a darker shade of green and stays that way when the user come back the Greener Homes site.

+Safari browser responsiveness is the same as Chrome browser, no bugs.

 ## Bugs whilst creating the website: